Selena Gomez Focuses On New Music Amid The Weeknd Romance

 Shortly after her return to the spotlight, Selena Gomez was named as the new face of Coach.
 As a report by Billboard magazine revealed at the end of last year, Gomez is also expected to work on a special design project with creative director Stuart Vevers.

-Weeks after her Coach gig was confirmed, Selena Gomez stepped out with The Weeknd and the pair appear to have been dating ever since.
+Weeks after her Coach gig was confirmed, Selena Gomez stepped out with The Weeknd and the pair appears to have been dating ever since.

 [Featured Image by Kevin Winter/Getty Images]